ildoc/awesome-italy-events/README.md

 ## November
 - 7-8 - [ContainerDay](https://www.containerday.it/) - Bologna - The italian conference dedicated to virtualization best-practices.
 - 8-9 - [Agile day(s)](https://www.agileday.it/front/) - Modena - Conference dedicated to Agile Methodologies.
+- 13 - [World Usability Day 2019](https://www.wudmilan.it) - Milano - "Design for the Future We Want".
 - 22-23 - [WordCamp Milano 2019](https://2019.milano.wordcamp.org/) - Milano - Everything about WordPress.
 - 28-29 - [LaravelDay](http://www.laravelday.it/) - Verona - The italian conference dedicated to Laravel developers.